BadgerCare: Enrollment issues and BadgerCare+ Basic

 The extremely high number of applications for the BadgerCare+ Core plan put undue stress on the program's budget, and Doyle suspended enrollments for that program in October 2009 with 21,000 individuals still on the waiting list.
 To assuage the thousands of Wisconsinites still seeking coverage, Doyle proposed an additional plan named BadgerCare+ Basic, targeted at childless adults.
 The income stipulations for BadgerCare+ Basic were $21,660 a year for a single childless individual and $29,140 for a childless couple.
 In contrast to Badgercare+ Core, coverage would be funded by a $130 premium to be paid by the policyholder, rather than taxpayers, and would cover up to 10 doctor visits, one inpatient hospital visit, five outpatient visits, and up to five emergency room visits in addition to some generic medications and discounts on other drugs.
 Signing the BadgerCare+ Basic bill into law in May 2010 was one of Doyle's last major acts as governor, as he did not seek re-election in the 2010 Wisconsin gubernatorial election.

 Walker and Evers administrations (2011-)

+Soon after taking office in 2011, Governor Scott Walker began pursuing large funding cuts to BadgerCare as a government deficit reduction measure.

-In 2013, Governor Scott Walker rejected federal money, and 92,000 people were told that their health insurance through BadgerCare Plus would end and that they would be required to buy potentially more costly commercial health coverage under the Affordable Care Act.
+In 2013, Governor Scott Walker rejected federal money that would have been made available under the Affordable Care Act, and 92,000 people were told that their health insurance through BadgerCare Plus would end and that they would consequentially be required to buy potentially more costly commercial health coverage under the Affordable Care Act's individual mandate.